 Where to stay: The best hotels for 24 hours in Seoul

 After travelling through the Korean capital and its endless sprawl, it shouldn’t be shocking that choosing where to stay in Seoul can be difficult.
 Fortunately, compared to other large East Asian cities, there’s a whole slew of options, even in the best neighbourhoods, that offer excellent value to independent travellers.
 Here are a few of our favs:

 - Gateway Korea Guesthouse: A cozy guesthouse tucked away in a quiet residential area.
-Gets top marks for its owners who’s hospitality is second-to-none.
+Gets top marks for its owners whose hospitality is second-to-none.

 - Sunbee Hotel Insadong Seoul: A modern 3-star hotel in the heart of buzz-worthy Insadong.
-Rooms are both comfortable and spacious, offering excellent value considering its near-perfect location.
+The rooms are both comfortable and spacious, offering excellent value considering its near-perfect location.

 - Aloft Seoul Myeongdong: One of the most stylish 5-star hotels in Seoul.
 Its prime location in Myeongdong puts you instantly in touch with Seoul’s best shopping and street food.

 Looking to squeeze more out of your Seoul itinerary?
 Here are a few of the best day tours in Seoul:

 - Full-Day Essential Seoul Tour: A fun & informative full-day small-group tour of Seoul taking in famous sites like Gyeongbokgung Palace, Insadong, Bukchon Hanok Village, and Myeongdong.
 Tour includes all entrance fees and lunch.

 - Small-Group Korean Night Food Tour: Dig into Seoul’s eclectic food scene on this 4-hour evening food tour.
 Food tastings include kimchi (spicy fermented vegetables dishes), savoury North Korean pancakes, and makgeolli (fermented Korean rice wine).